Pedestal Drop Leaf Table Makeover

 Degloss Furniture for Painting

-As I was cleaning the table, I noticed a couple of screws missing.
-Someone must have tried to add a larger one because it split the underneath side of the drop leaf.
+As I was cleaning the table, I noticed a couple of screws were missing.
+Someone must have tried to add a larger one because it split the underside of the drop leaf.

-There really is an order to the way you should paint a drop leaf table top.
-First, you want to make sure you don’t lay the paint on too thick in the “fold” of the table.
+There really is an order to painting a drop-leaf tabletop.
+First, make sure you don’t apply the paint too thickly in the “fold” of the table.

-To begin, I put the table top upside down on my work table.
+To begin, I placed the tabletop upside down on my work table.
 I used a small brush to paint the edge of the table.

 Work in Sections

 Next, I carefully painted the fold with a light coat of Weathervane.
-(See more Weathervane projects here) I placed a scrap board under the edge to help raise the table top off the work surface.
+(See more Weathervane projects here) I placed a scrap board under the edge to raise the tabletop off the work surface.

 While that part of the top dried, I started on the pedestal.
 I chose to use this mall brush on my first (very light) coat of paint.